ps-copilot-sandbox/copilot-java-spring-boot/docs/tutorials/README.md

     @Column(name = "email")
     private String email;

+    // adding this constructor to create an instance of the class with the name and email fields
+    // this is suggested by Copilot after copying the code above public Employee(String name, String email) {
+        this.name = name;
+        this.email = email;
+    }
 }
 ```

 Create a new class `EmployeeRepository` in the package `com.example.demo.repository` and ask Copilot to suggest the code for the class.
 This is the question I asked Copilot: